 Average rates are between 3% and 4%, but you could achieve rates as low as 2.3%

-While unlocking equity from your home might just be the perfect answer for you, it is essential to weigh up all the pros and cons and look at equity release alternatives before making your final decision.
+While unlocking equity from your home might seem the perfect answer for you, it is essential to weigh up all the pros and cons and look at the equity release alternatives available in Oct 2021 before making your final decision.

 If your pension and other businesses cannot help you maintain or improve your lifestyle, then equity release is an excellent option for you, and worth any risks involved.
-As long as you own your home and are over the age of 55, the chances are that there will be an equity release scheme available for you.
+As long as you own your home and are over the age of 55, there is a good chance there will be an equity release scheme available for you.

-You won’t be limited to how you can use the money and will not have to worry about making repayments or losing your home.
+There are no limitations on how you can use the money and you will not have to worry about making repayments or losing your home.

 Contact your financial adviser today to find the best equity release plan for you!